broadinstitute/dsp-reusable-workflows/workflow-dockstore-metrics/README.md

 Requires:
 - signing into a firecloud account with access to the `broad-dsde-prod-analytics-dev` project
-- activating the associated poetry env with `poetry shell`, then poetry install
+- activating a poetry env, then `poetry install` to install dependencies

 Args:
 -t --test: Run in test mode.
 Does not send metrics to dockstore or update the metadata table.